-Funded by the Stiftung Niedersachsen (Foundation of Lower Saxony) and the Niedersächsische Ministerium für Wissenschaft und Kultur (Lower Saxony Ministry of Science and Culture).
-The VGH Stiftung (VGH Foundation) is funding the accompanying exhibition’s art mediation programme.
+Supported by the Niedersächsische Ministerium für Wissenschaft und Kultur and the Stiftung Niedersachsen.
+The VGH-Stiftung is sponsoring the accompanying art mediation programme for the exhibition.
 With the kind support of Deutsche Post AG, Lerec Elektrorecycling GmbH and Osnabrücker ServiceBetrieb.

 Curated by: Anna Jehle, Juliane Schickedanz (duo team, directors of Kunsthalle)